ichuan/server_setup/README.md

-Quickly Setup A Production Server
+Quickly setup a ubuntu server

 ## Environment and Tune
 + ichuan/dotfiles